The Kane Lab

 What makes organisms good at what they do?
-What helps them survive and adapt?
-We research feeding, locomotion, and links between these functional systems to understand complexity and its consequences.
+How does this help them survive?
+We research feeding, locomotion, and links between these functional systems to understand the causes and consequences of parts working together.
 Our study organisms are often fishes.

-Teaching happens both in and out of the classroom, and includes both graduate and undergraduate students.
-The goal is to nourish an appreciation of knowledge, foster critical thinking ability, and teach skills useful for a student's career.
+Teaching happens both in and out of the classroom, in both formal and informal interactions with learners.
+The goal is always to nourish an appreciation of knowledge and inquiry, foster critical thinking ability, and teach skills useful for a career related to science.